alamgira/hungryHaven/plugins/plugin.google.maps/README.md

 ###What's up?

-v1.2.2
+v1.2.3
-- Many critical bugs are fixed.
-Please update this plugin in your app.
+- Bug fixes
-- Add: `map.panBy()`
+- `travelMode` property is added to `external.launchNavigation()`

 Check out the [release notes](https://github.com/wf9a5m75/phonegap-googlemaps-plugin/wiki/Release-Notes).

 ###Documentation

 * Introduction
-  * <a href="https://github.com/wf9a5m75/phonegap-googlemaps-plugin/wiki/How-different-between-JavaScritp-API-(web)-and-the-mobile-SDKs-(native)">How different between JavaScritp API (web) and the mobile SDKs (native)</a>
+  * <a href="https://github.com/wf9a5m75/phonegap-googlemaps-plugin/wiki/How-different-are-the-JavaScript-APIs-%28web%29-and-the-mobile-SDKs-%28native%29">How different are the JavaScript APIs (web) and the mobile SDKs (native)</a>
   * [Why use this plugin?](https://github.com/wf9a5m75/phonegap-googlemaps-plugin/wiki/Why-use-this-plugin%3F)
   * [Java Objective C or JavaScript.
 Which one do you like?](https://github.com/wf9a5m75/phonegap-googlemaps-plugin/wiki/Java-Objective-C-or-JavaScript.-Which-one-do-you-like%3F)